CELL your Model: Contrastive Explanations for Large Language Models: Experiments

 \subsection{Contrastive Explanation Properties}

-We evaluate \textbf{\texttt{CELL(-budget)}} perturbed prompts across 3 properties considered in works on contrastive explanations for classifiers \cite{cat, mice}: flip rate, edit rate, and content preservation.
+We first evaluate \textbf{\texttt{CELL}} perturbed prompts across 2 main properties considered in works on contrastive explanations for classifiers \citep{cat, mice}: flip and edit rates.
 The flip rate measures the percentage of times \textbf{\texttt{CELL}} finds a contrastive explanation.
-Edit distances compute a word-level Levenstein distance between the input prompt and the contrastive prompt.
-This is the minimum number of changes (additions, deletions, etc.) to get from one prompt to the other, and we normalize by the number of words in the input prompt.
-Content preservation quantifies how much content is preserved in the contrastive prompt from the input prompt.
-Following previous works above, we compute the cosine similarity between prompt embeddings obtained from a \texttt{bert-base-uncased} model.

-Table \ref{tab:edit_flip} shows edit distances and flip rates using the MIC data.
-Edit distances are comparable to previous literature for explaining classifiers \cite{cat,mice}.
-Flip rates are lower than in those works where the flip rate is typically $\ge$ 0.95, but this reflects the difficulty in explaining LLMs versus classifiers.
-Also many of those methods are not black-box and have access to gradients for selecting important words.
-Content preservation was found to be $\ge 0.99$ across all models/metrics which is signficantly higher than most results seen in \cite{cat, mice}, likely due to the better and more flexible infilling models used here.
+Edit distances compute a word-level Levenstein distance between the input and contrastive prompt.
+This is the minimum number of changes (additions, deletions, etc.) to get from one prompt to the other, and we normalize by the number of words in the input prompt. \eat{Content preservation quantifies how much content is preserved in the contrastive prompt from the input prompt.
+Following previous works above, we compute the cosine similarity between prompt embeddings obtained from a \texttt{bert-base-uncased} model.} Table \ref{tab:edit_flip} shows edit distances and flip rates using the MIC data with both \textbf{preference} and \textbf{contradiction} scoring functions.
+The results show that \textbf{\texttt{CELL}} finds more contrasts with only slightly larger distance using an intelligent, rather than myopic, search.
+Edit distances are comparable to previous literature for explaining classifiers \citep{cat,mice}.
+Flip rates are lower than in those works\eat{ where the flip rate is typically $\ge$ 0.95}, but this reflects the difficulty in explaining LLMs versus classifiers for which many of the methods are not black-box and have access to gradients for selecting important words. \eat{Content preservation was found to be $\ge 0.99$ across all models and scoring functions which is significantly higher than most results seen in \citet{cat} and \citet{mice}, likely due to the better and more flexible infilling models used here.}